JHershey69/OpenWeatherOneCall/README.md

-# OpenWeatherOneCall
+# OpenWeatherOneCall v1.1.1
-Open Weather One Call library to gather current, hourly (48), and 7 day weather for your current location
+Open Weather One Call library to gather current and 7 day weather information
-<br>Requires a One Call API Key from http://openweathermap.org<br>Requires a GOOGLE API Key from https://developers.google.com/maps/documentation/javascript/get-api-key<br>Use the Open Weather Key number in place of any previously used  DARKSKYKEY number **(please see the example sketch)**
+<br>Requires a One Call API Key from http://openweathermap.org<br>An optional GOOGLE API Key for geolocation through WiFi is available at https://developers.google.com/maps/documentation/javascript/get-api-key<br>Weather for ANY location can be gathered by sending a locations coordinates manually.
 <hr>
-This library is a direct migration from DarkSkySevenDay and can be used as a replacement INCLUDE for any program in which you used my DarkSkySevenDay (Change #include DarkSkySevenDay.h to #include OpenWeatherOneCall.h, then change the invoke line)<br>This can also be used in new projects on it's own.<br>All previously used DarkSkySevenDay current and 7 day variables remain intact with noted exceptions<br>Future versions will incorporate hourly reports<br><br>Thank you for your patience while we gather our wits<br>during this change in the weather.<br><hr><br>
+This library is the easiest method for gathering information from One Weather using the One Call API.<br>For Dark Sky users migrating to a new system all previously used DarkSkySevenDay current and 7 day variables remain intact with noted exceptions<br>Future versions will incorporate hourly reports<br>OpenWeatherOneCall v1.1.1 includes a future implementation of CITY_ID as an option to geolocation or GPS coordinates. <strong>Please make sure you read all documentation to become familiar with the calling routine.</strong>If you are upgrading from a previous version it requires an additional parameter!<br>Thank you for your patience while we gather our wits<br>during this change in the weather.<br><hr><br>
 # Variables <br>
 <strong>**CURRENT WEATHER**</strong> <br>Access with OWOC.current.variable<hr>
 temperature<br>apparentTemperature<br>pressure<br>humidity<br>dewPoint<br>uvIndex (midday number)<br>cloudCover<br>visibility<br>windSpeed<br>windBearing<br>windGust<br>icon<br><br>